wuzhengy/TAU/Communication over DHT.md

 * flow of chain
 Both A and B are friends to each other, and A maintain a hash chain of messages A>B; B maintain a hash chain of messages B>A. For example, on A>B chain, A will hash link B>A chain immutable as response to B's message "read" status.
 Therefore, A>B and B>A forms up a dual chain DAG.
-1. A gossip to B the latest A>B_Chain_Root and timestamp
+1. A gossip to everyone, in the gossip, there is the latest A>B_Chain_Root, random list of A's friends.
-2. B discover A gossip, then gossip to A the demand of A>B_chain_Root and gossip to A the B>A_Chain_Root and timestamp.
-One gossip data item can contain several demand
+2. B discover A gossip, then gossip to the world, in the gossip there is a demand of A>B_chain_Root and B>A_Chain_Root.
+One gossip data item can contain many demands and messages.
 3. A received the demand, then put A>B chain data items
 4. B sync up A>B chain data items. when B generate new data items, always link A>B chain's root.